vthib/boreal/boreal/README.md

 * Full compatibility with YARA 4.2 and [most modules](#modules).
 Any existing rule can be used as is.
 * Avoid scanning for strings when not required, greatly reducing execution time on carefully crafted rules.
 See [no scan optimization](#no-scan-optimization).
+* Protection against any untrusted inputs, be it rules or scanned bytes.
+Ill-crafted rules or inputs should never lead to a crash or deteriorated performances.
 * Improved performances when using a few hundred rules.
 See the [benchmarks](/boreal/benches/README.md) for details.

 There is a lot of room to improve performances much more, as working on performances has not been the main focus yet.

 ## Installation & use